-Training the SOM classifier, whose map size is $8 \times 8$ , is carried out in two stages: rough training and fine-tuning.
+Training the SOM classifier, whose map size is 8×8 , is carried out in two stages: rough training and fine-tuning.
 The aim of the first stage of the training is to roughly order the weight vectors of each neuron in the input vector space with large (initial) neighborhood radius and large (initial) learning rate.
 During the fine-tuning stage of the training, approximately ordered neurons are fine-tuned.
-In this stage, because all neurons need not be modified significantly.
+In this stage, because all neurons are already ordered approximately, weight vectors of neurons need not be modified significantly.
 Therefore, neighborhood radius and learning rate are smaller than rough training stage.
 The SOM network structure and training characteristics are summarized in Table 2.